-Future of Foster + Partners' Mexico City International Airport to be Decided by Public Vote
+Future of Foster + Partners / FR-EE Mexico City International Airport to be Decided by Public Vote

 In the event of the project’s cancellation, the existing Mexico City airport would continue to operate, supported by an old military base to address existing chronic congestion.
 Cancellation of the project could also cost the country around $5.2 billion in sunk costs.

-Designed by Foster + Partners in collaboration with Arup, the proposed Mexico City International Airport would initially include three runways, but is designed to expand to up to six runways by 2062, all served by the single terminal building.
+Designed by Foster + Partners in collaboration with FR-EE and Arup, the proposed Mexico City International Airport would initially include three runways, but is designed to expand to up to six runways by 2062, all served by the single terminal building.

 One of the world's largest airport terminals at 555,000 square meters, the building will be enclosed by a single, continuous lightweight gridshell, the largest of this type of structure ever built with spans reaching up to 170 meters.